sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 You can reuse the same integration as long as all resource definitions have unique names.

 When you install an integration, Sensu checks your existing resources before creating new resources.
-If Sensu finds an existing resource with the same name, the configuration wizard will prompt you to either change the names of the existing resources or acknowledge that the new resources should overwrite the existing resources.
+If Sensu finds an existing resource with the same name, the configuration dialog will prompt you to either change the names of the existing resources or acknowledge that the new resources should overwrite the existing resources.

 If you want to keep the existing resources, use the [Sensu API][11] to change their names with PUT requests before you continue and create the new resources.
 Otherwise, click **OVERWRITE** to replace the existing resources with the new resources.

-{{< figure src="/images/rename_overwrite_prompt.gif" alt="Summary page of configuration wizard with overwrite warning for a duplicate Sensu Catalog integration" link="/images/rename_overwrite_prompt.gif" target="_blank" >}}
+{{< figure src="/images/rename_overwrite_prompt.gif" alt="Summary page of configuration dialog with overwrite warning for a duplicate Sensu Catalog integration" link="/images/rename_overwrite_prompt.gif" target="_blank" >}}

 ## View and manage your integrations